2022 Way 2 GO MAINE

 - $200 gift card

-WHAT DOES (AND DOES NOT) QUALIFY AS A GREENER COMMUTE FOR THE WAY 2 GO MAINE CHALLENGE
+WHAT QUALIFIES AS A GREEN COMMUTE FOR THE WAY 2 GO MAINE CHALLENGE

-- Walking, bicycling, taking the bus or train, carpooling or vanpooling and working from home (telecommuting) are the green commute options we accept.
+- Walking, bicycling, taking the bus, ferry, or train, carpooling or vanpooling and working or connecting from home (telecommuting) are the green commute options we accept.

-- Driving Part Way (yes!): If you have driven part way to work and then walked/biked/bused/trained/carpooled from there, that definitely counts!
+- Driving Part Way (yes!): If you have driven part way to work and then walked/biked/bused/ferried/trained/carpooled from there, that definitely counts!

 - Carpooling with Another Adult/Driver from Your Household (yes!): If someone carpooled with another adult and/or driver (e.g. a teen driver) who is also a member of their household, that also definitely counts.
 One less car on the road!